How To Rank Higher On Google – The Ultimate Guide

 Pages with low mobile usability deliver a poor user experience because they are slow and clunky to navigate.

-However, optimising these page experience metrics directly is necessary beyond just being mobile-friendly.
+However, optimising these page experience metrics goes beyond just being mobile-friendly.

 Mobile Usability Guidelines